A Brief Look at Continuing Education

 It’s a given: in most cases, courses offered online, especially traditional education courses, are less expensive than traditional courses.
 It makes sense: fewer resources are required of the course provider, which makes it less costly to provide the classes in the first place.
 Because of this, professionals looking to pursue continuing education are often faced with fewer costs when they start online.

 In a classroom setting, individuals pursuing continuing education courses can ask questions.
 However, when it comes to personalized support, they’re generally limited to office hours and the professor’s availability.
-Instead, with online continuing education programs – like StateCE, the online continuing education program offered by Vista College – students are able to access customer support in a variety of methods – chat, email, phone calls – at any time.
+Instead, with online continuing education programs – like StateCE, the online continuing education program – students are able to access customer support in a variety of methods – chat, email, phone calls – at any time.
 This keeps coursework moving smoothly and allows for a sense of support that can be difficult to find elsewhere.

 When taking courses in person – whether through a traditional university, a conference, or a professional organization – professionals are limited to which courses are being offered at a given time.
 Taking additional courses often requires a waiting period or the need to register for a new semester or conference.
 Online continuing education programs offer a broader selection that can be taken at any time.
 No waiting is required.